 General

-(1) Piles and their components shall be designed such that the basic design requirements for ultimate limit states given in section 4 are satisfied.
+(1) Piles and their components shall be designed such that the basic design requirements for ultimate limit states given in Clause 4 are satisfied.

 (2) The following provisions should be applied for the verification of the resistances of cross-sections and members with respect to ultimate limit states.